 Pareto Analysis – a statistical approach to problem solving to determine where to start an analysis.

-The licensee may use other methods to perform evaluations.
-A systematic evaluation of a problem normally :
+The licensee may use other methods to perform causal evaluations.
+A systematic evaluation of a problem normally includes:

-A clear identification of the problem, and the assumptions made as a part of the evaluation.
-For example, the evaluation should describe the initial operating conditions of the system or component identified, staffing levels, and training requirements, as applicable.
+A clear identification of the performance issue, condition or problem, and the assumptions made as a part of the causal evaluation.
+For example, the evaluation should describe the initial operating conditions of the system or component identified, staffing levels, and training requirements as applicable.

-collection verification of data, and preservation of evidence to ensure that the information and circumstances surrounding the problem are fully understood.
+The timely collection and verification of data and preservation of evidence to ensure that the information and circumstances surrounding the problem are fully understood.
 The analysis should be documented such that the progression of the problem is clearly understood, any missing information or inconsistencies are identified, and the problem can be easily understood by others.

-A determination of cause and effect relationships resulting in an identification of root and contributing causes consider potential hardware, process, and human performance issues.
+A determination of cause and effect relationships resulting in an identification of root- and contributing causes that consider potential hardware, process, and human performance issues.
 For example:

 Hardware issues could include design, materials, systems aging, and environmental conditions;